-- ➤ Be here at 8:30am. - ➤ Please reserve the front area of the parking lot for clients. - Bring paper and pen. - Make sure we have your HS diploma or GED certificate, social security card, driver's license, permanent resident card and your payment. - ➤ Plan to be here for at least 4-5 hours on Orientation Day. - ➤ Dress comfortably but in accordance with the CTBC Dress Code (below).
-You will be given your uniform during Orientation.

-CTBC Dress Code:

-- The CTBC uniform consists of solid black scrub top and bottoms with a CTBC nametag.
-The CTBC sleeved smock or CTBC apron may be worn over the scrubs. - o The CTBC t-shirts may be worn in place of a black scrub top. - For your protection and safety, you must wear comfortable, closed shoes with socks.
-No house slippers or high heels are permitted for safety reasons. - o CTBC t-shirts may be purchased for \$20-26 each.
-Additional nametags may be purchased for \$10 each. - o No hats, caps, or other headgear may be worn in the School unless for religious or cultural reasons. - Students should strive to look like a Salon Professional.
+- ➢ Be here at 9:am. - You may park in the rear parking area.
+Please reserve the first two rows of the rear parking area for clients. - Bring paper and pen. - Make sure we have your HS diploma or GED certificate, social security card, driver's license, permanent resident card, Cosmetology license, if applicable, and your payment. - > Plan to be here for at least 4-5 hours on Orientation Day. - Dress comfortably but in accordance with the CTBC Dress Code (below).
+You will be given your uniform during Orientation. - CTBC Dress Code: - The CTBC uniform consists of solid black scrub top and bottoms with a CTBC nametag.
+The CTBC sleeved smock or CTBC apron may be worn over the scrubs. - The CTBC t-shirts may be worn in place of a black scrub top. - For your protection and safety, you must wear comfortable, closed shoes with socks.
+No house slippers or high heels are permitted for safety reasons. - CTBC t-shirts may be purchased for \$20-26 each.
+Additional nametags may be purchased for \$10 each. - No hats, caps, or other headgear may be worn in the School unless for religious or cultural reasons. - Students should strive to look like a Salon Professional.
 Looking and dressing professionally are an important part of feeling professional!